edgedb/edgedb-js/docs/select.rst

 ^^^^^^

 To specify a shape, pass a function as the second argument.
 This function should return an object that specifies which properties to include in the result.
-This corresponds to a *shape* in EdgeQL.
+This roughly corresponds to a *shape* in EdgeQL.

 .. code-block:: typescript